Rhinoplasty surgery steps

 Step 2 – The incision

-Through these incisions, the soft tissues that cover the nose are gently raised, allowing access to reshape the structure of the nose.
+Through these incisions, the skin that covers the nasal bones and cartilages is gently raised, allowing access to reshape the structure of the nose.

 Step 3 – Reshaping the nose structure